futureofcoding/futureofcoding.org/slack-readme.md

 Every 4 weeks, @donut will randomly pair everyone in this channel for 1-on-1 conversations.
 It&#39;s a good way to get to know others in the Slack.

+### #jobs

+Post if you are hiring or looking for work.
+Work related to the future of coding is preferred but all paid opportunities are allowed.
+Don't post more than once every couple of months about yourself or your company.

 ### Locations

 - #nyc